gaxmann/gordonssunclock/README.md

 ---

-## Voices on Sun Clock

-Collected user feedback is available in the wiki: [Voices on Sun Clock](https://github.com/gaxmann/gordonssunclock/wiki/Voices-on-Sun-Clock)

----

 ## Contributing

 This repository is used as a content hub for design proposals, asset exchange and apk distribution.
 The apk files are available under Releases.
 The main app source is not publicly available at this time, but you're welcome to contribute in the following areas: